ThiagoBfim/java-certification/main/src/main/java/org/bomfim/review/Notes.md

 > Although not recommended, it is possible to customize what packages a module exports from the command line;

 > Modules allows a sealed class and its direct subtypes to be members of different packages

+> A module can be used by non-modular code by putting that module on the classpath.

 ----